Services Offered - Cline & Casillas Attorneys at Law

-We issue a regular newsletter, The Cline & Casillas Newsletter, containing reports on developments of interest to our labor organizations.
-The Cline & Casillas Newsletter contains recent arbitration and court rulings, contract settlement trend reports, and updates on developments in the economy.
+We issue a regular newsletter, The Cline and Casillas Newsletter, containing reports on developments of interest to our labor organizations.
+The Cline and Casillas Newsletter contains recent arbitration and court rulings, contract settlement trend reports, and updates on developments in the economy.
 Clients have access to the Premium Content Website allowing them to view the detailed materials referenced in the newsletter.
 This Premium Content privilege also includes access to an organized archive of prior newsletter articles.

 We provide an annual client training seminar which provides representatives an opportunity to acquire in-depth information regarding a full range of representational issues.
 The seminar includes distribution of Jim Cline's newest book, The Rights of Washington Public Safety Employees: Representative's Manual.
 For our clients and Premium Content subscribers, an on-line version of the book with hyperlinks from its detailed table of contents to its text is available.

 We also periodically, at a client’s request, provide a condensed version of the training materials directly to your members, so they are aware of their basic legal and contractual rights.
 An especially useful tool written by Jim Cline and used for this member training is the Washington Public Safety Employees: Member Handbook.
 This pocket sized booklet is made available for members.